Sravan4465/Facial_emotion_recognition_using_CNN_based_model/README.md

 # Facial_emotion_recognition_using_CNN_model
 Performing facial emotion recognition by training with custom CNN based model

-Facial Emotion recognition dataset contains 7 classes (angry, happy, sad, surprise, disgust, fear)
+Facial Emotion recognition dataset contains 7 classes (angry, happy, sad, surprise, disgust, fear, neutral)

 Performed training on the data using simple convolutional neural networks based model

 Model is trained for 100 epochs

 Traing Accuracy is 57.34%

 Validation Accuracy is 60.8%

 Plot of loss and accuracy of training vs validation data for all epochs